CharlieStone/tour_de_france_routes/README.md

 # Tour de France routes
 This project is on the routes of the Tour De France for all years from 1903 to 2019.
 The data [(tour_data.csv)](https://github.com/CharlieStone/tour_de_france_routes/blob/master/data/tour_data.csv) has GPS coordinates for each start and end locations for each stage of the tour along with further details for each stage.

-The routes are shown in the file [tour_routes.pdf](https://github.com/CharlieStone/tour_de_france_routes/blob/master/tour_routes.pdf).
+Maps of the routes are in the file [tour_routes.pdf](https://github.com/CharlieStone/tour_de_france_routes/blob/master/tour_routes.pdf).
+The type of stage for each Tour is here [tour_stage_type.pdf](https://github.com/CharlieStone/tour_de_france_routes/blob/master/tour_stage_type.pdf).

 The data on the routes was scraped from Wikipedia.
 The start and end locations GPS coordinates were obtained from the place names using geonames.
 The code to do the scraping and cleaning is here [scrape_wiki_tours.Rmd](tour_de_france_routes/scrape_wiki_tours.Rmd).